Disability test provisions

-Special provisions will not normally be granted if a student does not require them in class.
+Disability test provisions will not normally be granted if a student does not require them in class.
 However, students will not necessarily receive the same provisions as granted for other tests.
 The High Performing Students Team may contact the school or applicant to discuss the request.

-The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any special provisions granted for the test.
+The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any provisions granted for the test.

 Students with disabilities or behavioural or medical conditions will be given special consideration by selection committees.

-Examples of special provisions
+Examples of disability test provisions

 Some examples of possible test provisions for disabilities, medical or behavioural conditions include: